 - For infants born shortly before or entering their first RSV season, Beyfortus should be administered within 1 week of birth, which can be during the birth hospitalization or in the outpatient setting

-Second RSV season9,10
+Second RSV season1,9,10

-Beyfortus is the only CDC-recommended option for children aged 8 to 19 months at an increased risk of severe RSV disease who are entering their second RSV season (1 dose of Beyfortus [200 mg administered as 2 IM injections 2 x 100 mg]).
+Beyfortus is the only CDC-recommended option for infants and children aged 8 to 19 months at an increased risk of severe RSV disease who are entering their second RSV season (1 dose of Beyfortus [200 mg administered as 2 IM injections 2 x 100 mg]).

 - Providers should target administration shortly before the start of the season for children aged 8 to 19 months who are at an increased risk of severe RSV disease